dodorare/crossbow/plugins/play-games-services/README.md

 play_games.init(true)?;
 ```

-After plugin initialization you can use supported features.
-For example to SignIn user you can use:
+After plugin initialization you can request sign-in explicitly.
+PGS v2 also attempts
+automatic authentication during initialization:

 ```rust
 play_games.sign_in()?;
 ```

+Successful authentication emits `_on_sign_in_success` with the Play Games Player ID.
+Programmatic sign-out is unavailable in PGS v2; users manage the persistent platform
+profile through Android and Play Games settings.

 To read signals: